saharshmehrotra/Earnings-Call-Transcripts-Analysis/README.md

-# NuAegis: Earnings Call Transcripts Summarization, Sentiment Analysis, and Conversational AI Integration
+# NuAegis: Earnings Call Transcripts Summarization, Sentiment Analysis and Conversational AI Integration

 ## Project Overview

-This project leverages Natural Language Processing (NLP) techniques to analyze Earnings Call Transcripts (ECTs).
-It performs tasks such as summarization, sentiment-based summarization, and interactive Q&A through a chatbot.
-The final solution is implemented as an Android application, NuAegis, aimed at providing users with concise, actionable insights on financial reports.
+This project establishes the use of Natural Language Processing techniques to analyze Earnings Call Transcripts (ECTs).
+It performs tasks such as summarization, sentiment-based summarization and interactive Q&A using a chatbot.
+The final solution is implemented as an Android application, NuAegis, aimed at providing users with concise insights on financial reports.

 ## Table of Contents
 1. [Objectives](#objectives)